Clicky

 What Are The Variations Of the Cup and Handle Pattern?

-The cup and handle pattern variations are listed below.
+The cup and handle pattern variations are the rounded bottom and the double bottom pattern.

 What Are Resources To Learn About Cup and Handle Patterns?